Last Updated: June 5, 2026

 Download

-Click on the Download icon above to download and open the Software Development.mpp file.
+Click the Download icon above and open the Software Development.mpp file.

-Figure 4.8 Active project that will be turned in a Microsoft Project template for starting new projects.
+Figure 4.8 Active project that will be turned into a Microsoft Project template for starting new projects.

 Suppose this is an in-progress project that is going well.
 The project plan was your best yet, and you want to turn the project into a project template so that software development project managers in your group can use it to plan a new development project.
 This will become your expert plan for most new software projects, and you will refine it over time.